 The world of whisky is a wonderful place, from the subtle to the complex, there are a plethora of styles and flavours to suit every palate – from the whisky beginner to the connoisseur.
 Join us on our journey to showcase our whiskies and guide you through the best ways to drink them, taste them and enjoy them.

 If you're not a whisky connoisseur don’t fear, here are some facts to make sure you never feel like a novice again.

 Put simply, you can drink whisky however you please.
 A whisky purist would recommend two cubes of ice or a dash of water.
 But it’s more important to drink it the way you enjoy it most.
 Be it neat or with ice, water, cola, Irn-Bru – it’s totally up to you.
 You can even drink it standing on one leg if you like.
 Just make sure you haven't had too many first.

 The principles for the distillation of whisky have changed little over the last 200 years.
 And despite technological advances, producing it is still a real art.
 Generations continue to pass on their skills, knowledge and wisdoms – one of which is, it can’t be rushed.
 Maturing helps give whisky its unique characteristics, flavour and colour, and the longer it matures for, often the better the quality.

 It all starts by soaking the barley grain, which turns its starch reserves into fermentable sugars to make alcohol.
 To halt the process, the grain is dried.
-If peat is used at this stage, a distinctive smoky character makes its way.
+If peat is used at this stage, a distinctive smoky character makes its way into the finished whisky.

-The grains are then milled into a coarwn as grist, before being mixed with hot water in a mash tun to extract the sugars produced during the malting process.
+The grains are then milled into a coarse flour known as grist, before being mixed with hot water in a mash tun to extract the sugars produced during the malting process.
 The end result is a sugary liquid called ‘wort’.

 Yeast is added to the wort, which consumes the sugar and produces alcohol, heat and carbon dioxide.
 This turns the sweet wort into an alcoholic distiller’s beer, or ‘wash’, of around 7 – 10% ABV.